 You Need Ramekins or a Muffin Pan

 I highly recommend using ramekins for these lava cakes.
 Here are the 6-ounce ramekins I use and recommend.
 They’re the perfect size for these single-serve lava cakes.
-You can use the same ramekins for chocolate fudge cakes, peanut butter chocolate lava cakes, and s’mores chocolate mousse.
+You can use the same ramekins for chocolate fudge cakes, chocolate soufflé, peanut butter chocolate lava cakes, and lemon pudding cakes.

 If you don’t have ramekins, you can use a muffin pan: Grease 6 muffin pan cups and dust with cocoa powder to prevent the lava cakes from sticking.
 Your lava cakes will be slightly smaller– you’ll get 6 lava cakes instead of 4.
 Bake at 425°F (218°C) for 8-10 minutes.
 Use a spoon to release the cakes from the pan and place each upside down on plates.